VoxeLibre/VoxeLibre/README.md

 * `API.md`: For Minetest modders who want to mod this game

 ## Credits
 There are so many people to list (sorry).
+Check out the respective mod directories for details.

 ### Mods
 TO BE WRITTEN.